 - Take any task offered to you and treat it with importance even if it’s boring.

 - Find a mentor who will share their wisdom with you.

 - Ask a lot of questions.
 It’s ok to ask what you think are ‘dumb’ questions as long as you aren’t asking the same ones over and over again.

 - Leave the drama at home and keep a professional distance from coworkers with some exceptions.
 Do share your hobbies and common activities.
 Don’t share family drama or money problems/brags.
 Don’t talk down about others, but don’t be fake.
 It’s ok to share a laugh over a common complaint once in a while but don’t make a habit of complaining.

-I hope those are helpful if you’re in your first IT job, looking, or if you’re a seasoned veteran who wants to move to the next level.
+Add these reminders to your daily morning reading to set your focus if you’re in your first IT job, looking, or if you’re a seasoned veteran who wants to move to the next level.